 Unitarian Universalism is a caring, open-minded religion.
 We are united by shared values, not by creed or dogma.
 Our congregations are places where people gather to nurture their spirits and put their faith into action by helping to make our communities—and the world—a better place.
-We create spirituality and community beyond boundaries, working for more justice and more love in our own lives and in the world.
+We welcome Atheist, Agnostic, Buddhist, Christian, Earth-Centered, Hindu, Humanist, Jewish, Muslim, or those who identify with other philosophical or religious traditions.

 Each of us has worth and dignity, and that worth includes our gender and our sexuality.
 As Unitarian Universalists (UUs), we not only open our doors to people of all sexual orientations and gender identities, we value diversity of sexuality and gender and see it as a spiritual gift.
-We create inclusive religious communities and work for LGBTQIA justice and equity as a core part of who we are.
+We create inclusive religious communities and work for LGBTQ justice and equity as a core part of who we are.
 All of who you are is sacred.
 All of who you are is welcome.

-Are you a newcomer?
+Are you a new comer?